Home › Glossary ›

 1. The FCC-licensed frequency band near 1900 MHz.

-Like most bands used for cellular phone service, PCS is a paired band, meaning towers transmit to phones at one frequency, while phones comunicate to towers on a different frequency.
+Like most bands used for cellular phone service, PCS is a paired band, meaning towers transmit to phones at one frequency, while phones communicate to towers on a different frequency.

 Also like most bands used for phones, the PCS band is divided into smaller "blocks", which may be licensed by different companies in any given area.
 The original PCS band consisted of six blocks, assigned letters A-F and spanning 1850 - 1990 MHz.
-These were/are used for a variety of 2G and 3G technologies, including TDMA, GSM, CDMA, WCDMA and LTE.
+These were/are used for a variety of 2G, 3G, 4G, and 5G mobile networks.

-In the context of WCDMA and LTE networks, the standard PCS band (blocks A-F) is also known as band 2 (II).
-In the context of CDMA networks, the standard PCS band is known as BC1, which stands for band class 1.
+In the context of 4G and 5G networks, the original PCS band (blocks A-F) is also known as band 2.

-The expanded PCS band used by Sprint - including blocks A-G - is known as band 25 in the context of LTE, as Sprint is using.
+The expanded PCS band — including block G — is known as band 25.

 See: Band 25

-2. PCS is also a marketing term used to describe a wide variety of two-way digital wireless service offerings operating at 1900 MHz.
+2. In the era of 2G and 3G cellular networks, PCS was also a marketing term used to describe a wide variety of two-way digital wireless service offerings operating at 1900 MHz.

 Still confused?
 Spot a mistake?
 Give us your feedback on this definition.